xd2287/transformers/docs/source/en/model_doc/lxmert.md

 This model was contributed by [eltoto1219](https://huggingface.co/eltoto1219).
 The original code can be found [here](https://github.com/airsplay/lxmert).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [lxmert](https://huggingface.co/models?other=lxmert)

 ## Documentation resources

 - [Question answering task guide](../tasks/question_answering)